-FORM 10-K
+FORM 10-Q

-(M Tark One) △ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 I For the fiscal year ended December 31, 2022 2 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXC CHANGE ACT OF 1934 For the e transition period from to Commission File Number: 001-38682 KOD IAK SCIENCES INC. (Exac et Name of Registrant as Specified in its Ch arter) Delaware 27-0476525 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1200 Page Mill Road Palo Alto, CA 94304 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (6 50) 281-0850 Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned is: suer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the e Act.
-Yes □ No ⊠ for Indicate by check mark whether the registrant: (1) has filed all reports such shorter period that the registrant was required to file such reports) ıths (o cha Indicate by check mark whether the registrant has submitted electron apter) during the preceding 12 months (or for such shorter period that the this def Indicate by check mark whether the registrant is a large accelerated finitions of "large accelerated filer," "accelerated filer," "smaller reporting." filer, an accelerated filer, a non-accelerated fil ng company," and "emerging growth company er, a smaller reporting company, or an emerging growth company.
-S " in Rule 12b-2 of the Exchange Act. ee the La rge accelerated filer Accelerated filer No on-accelerated filer Smaller reporting company \times Emerging growth company sta If an emerging growth company, indicate by check mark if the regist ndards provided pursuant to Section 13(a) of the Exchange Act. \square rant has elected not to use the extended transi tion period for complying with any new or revised financial accoun ting Sec Indicate by check mark whether the registrant has filed a report on a ction 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the regis nder err If securities are registered pursuant to Section 12(b) of the Act, indic or to previously issued financial statements. \Box cate by check mark whether the financial state ments of the registrant included in the filing reflect the correction of f an exe Indicate by check mark whether any of those error corrections are re ecutive officers during the relevant recovery period pursuant to § 240.10 f incentive-based compensation received by any of the registrant's
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE S EXCHANGE ACT OF 1934 For the quarterly period ended March 31, 20 023 OR TO A NICITION DEPORT DURCHANT C EVOLLANCE A CT OF 1024 ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIE For the transition period from to Commission File Number: 001-38682 K ODIAK SCIENCES (Exact Name of Registrant as Specified in its Ch Delaware 27-0476525 (State or other jurisdiction of the company) (I.R.S.
+Employer incorporation or organi 1200 Page Mill R · Identification No.) Palo Alto, CA 94304 (Address of principal execut (Zip Code) Reg Securities registered pursuant to Section gistrant's telephone number, including area code: ( 12(b) of the Act: 650) 281-0850 Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, par value \$0.0001 KOD The Nasdaq Stock Market LLC shorter period that the registrant was required to file such report Indicate by check mark whether the registrant has suduring the preceding 12 months (or for such shorter period that Indicate by check mark whether the registrant is a la s filed all reports required to be filed by Section 13 or 15(d) of the Secupits), and (2) has been subject to such filing requirements for the past 90 ibmitted electronically every Interactive Data File required to be submit at the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ rge accelerated filer, an accelerated filer, a non-accelerated filer, a small haller reporting company," and "emerging growth company" in Rule 12 ted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) er reporting company, or an emerging growth company.
+See the Large accelerated filer □ Accele rated filer Non-accelerated filer ⊠ r reporting company If an emerging growth company, indicate by check n provided pursuant to Section 13(a) of the Exchange Act. □ ing growth company d for complying with any new or revised financial accounting standards Indicate by check mark whether the registrant is a sh tell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes ☐ No o 🗵 As of May 1, 2023, the registrant had 52,356,241 sh ares of common stock, \$0.0001 par value per share, outstanding.